Shimura operators for certain Hermitian symmetric superpairs

 They satisfy the following two relations:

-The multiplicities of isotropic roots ($\pm \epu_i\pm \dau_j$) are set to be 1 (c.f. the parameter $q\od$ in Subsection~\ref{subsec:imGamma}), and the form and all multiplicities stay $W_0$ invariant.
-In particular, the restricted root system in Subsection~\ref{resRS} is indeed a special case of the deformed root system.
+The multiplicities of isotropic roots ($\pm \epu_i\pm \dau_j$) are set to be 1 (c.f. the parameter $q\od$ in Section~\ref{supPairs}), and the form and all multiplicities stay $W_0$ invariant.
+In particular, the restricted root system in Section~\ref{supPairs} is indeed a special case.